Table Of Contents

 As cloud adoption continues to increase, organizations are recognizing the need for cloud operations.
 CloudOps, as it’s often called, has become the industry standard for cloud-powered enterprises that intend to get the most out of their cloud services.

 But then came the likes of AWS, Azure, and GCP, forcing enterprises to adjust their cloud strategies.
 Rapid cloud adoption approaches were replaced with Cloud Operations, as organizations carefully migrated even their mission-critical workloads to the cloud.
-This is precisely when IT operations morphed into a variety of more-specialized focus areas.
+This is precisely when IT operations morphed into a variety of more specialized focus areas.

-In particular, Cloud Operations (CloudOps) now features quite prominently among the 94% of enterprises that are leveraging the cloud.
-It works in tandem with DevOps to mitigate inefficiencies that were common with rapid adoption.
+In particular, CloudOps now features quite prominently among the 94% of enterprises leveraging the cloud.
+It works in tandem with DevOps to mitigate inefficiencies common with rapid adoption.

-However, while CloudOps and DevOps are closely-related, the terms cannot be used interchangeably.
+However, while CloudOps and DevOps are closely related, the terms cannot be used interchangeably.
 The two refer to distinctly different sets of operations, which you might need as your organization adopts and upscales its cloud infrastructure.

 What Is Cloud Operations (CloudOps)?